 What is LIM?

-What if lowering the cost of films triggered greater creativity?
-More in-depth filmmaking?
-Without systematically placing a burden of cost-reduction on filmmakers and production teams?
-What if the aim was to build cost-constraints into the screenwriting stage and to make such constraints offer writers and directors greater stimulation?
-In the past few years, a growing proportion of the most creative and interesting feature films in international independent cinema have been produced within the framework of severely limited budgets.
+In the past few years, a growing proportion of the most creative and interesting feature films in international independent cinema have been produced within the framework of limited budgets.